Hiking & Walking Trails

 Visit Website

+Xpilaxha Trail, pronounced “SPEE-la-haa”, is formerly known as the Grand Trunk Pathway or Millennium Trail.
 This easy paved linear trail is perfect for walking, running or biking – it’s accessible for wheelchairs, people with mobility aids or strollers.
 This trail extends alll the way to our neighbouring community of Kitsumkalum to the west.
 Grab an ice cream at Chill and enjoy the stroll.

 Visit Website